ABTdomain/ctlogs-mcp/README.md

 - **One account, every client.** A laptop, an editor and a server can all be connected at once.
 They act as the same account, and usage is counted once.
 - **Made for asking, not exporting.** Results are sized for a conversation.
 For bulk work, use the [API](https://ctlogs.io/docs) directly.
+- **Public data, for security work.** Everything in the index comes from public Certificate Transparency logs: hostnames and certificate metadata such as the issuing certificate authority, dates and fingerprints.
+The service does not support looking up personal information; queries take a domain name, a hostname, a fingerprint or a word inside a hostname.
+It is built for security, brand protection and infrastructure work.
 - **What the data means.** The index is built from public Certificate Transparency logs.
-It tells you which names have had certificates issued, by whom and when; it does not tell you whether a host is live or who operates it.
+It tells you which names have had certificates issued, from which certificate authority and when; it does not tell you whether a host is live or what it serves.
 Read [what Certificate Transparency actually tells you](https://ctlogs.io/blog/what-certificate-transparency-actually-tells-you) before drawing conclusions.

 ## Who makes this